 7.5.1 The Advisory Council shall be composed of:

 - Additional observers who may be invited by the Board as deemed necessary.

 7.5.2 It meets at the time of the Annual Congress and at such time as the President requests; the time of written notification of the agenda is normally at least 6 weeks.
 The President and Committee Coordinator chair the meeting of the Advisory Council.

 7.5.3 It may propose Honorary as well as Corresponding Honorary Members to the Board.

 7.6 The Board

 The EANM Board is the highest executive level of the Association.
-It shall create a vision for the future of the Association and develop strategies to fulfil them as well as to develop strategies regarding the cooperation with partner societies for the future of the medical specialty and the benefit of its Members and National Member Societies.
+It shall create a vision for the future of the Association and develop strategies to fulfil them as well as to develop strategies regarding the cooperation with partner societies for the future of the medical speciality and the benefit of its Members and National Member Societies.

 It shall execute and supervise the execution of operational goals along the strategic lines as developed together with the different Organs of the Association.
 The Board represents the EANM legally and is responsible for its financial management according to the Statutes and legal regulations.

 It may initiate the creation of policies and procedures for different purposes.
 New policies and procedures need the final approval of the Board.
 The Board will be accountable to the Delegates’ and Members’ Assemblies.
-For any kind of meeting, the Board may take advantage of alternative meeting technologies and techniques such as tele/video-conferences.
-Decisions can be made via electronic media, if all members agree.
+For any kind of meeting, the Board may take advantage of alternative meeting technologies and techniques such as tele-/video-conferences.
+Decisions can be made via electronic media if all members agree.

 7.6.1 The EANM Board shall be composed of the following Members: